dmd-program/dmd-100/projects/narrative/develop_story_and_plot.md

 ### Story structure checklist

-Use the following story structure checklist to build your draft. **Note: This list has no recommended ordering of events:**
+Use the following story structure checklist:

 1. The way it was
 2. And then one day...